dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

   environment type and (probably) adjustable in the return type.
   For class methods: environment is the self type, the return type is the source method type.
+  We need to keep super class methods in order to be able to call them via `super`, this on one hand eliminates the need for ReaderM trick, since it is only width subtyping and we don't subtype function types with different self parameters.
+But on the other hand, it is not yet clear how to do a method dispatch with this setup.
+Do we need some type cast operations?
+Maybe, introduce a third element of the tuple for super class methods (but with this we need ReaderM trick back again)?
 * OOLang monad stack: it turned out to be useful for the purposes of lifting (when we have, for example, a pure function call inside an impure function) to include Id as a base monad for the stack.
 But is it OK to have IO not at